ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 # Terminology

--  Primary Client (PC): An authoritative node that creates cryptographic keys for multiple Secondary clients.

--  Primary Server (PS): An authoritative node that creates cryptographic keys for multiple Secondary servers.

--  Secondary Client (SC): An endpoint node which initiates a session with a listening port and sends PDM data.
-Connects to the Primary Client to get cryptographic key material.
+-  Client: An endpoint node which initiates a session with a listening port and sends PDM data.
+Creates cryptographic keys in collaboration with the Server.

--  Secondary Server (SS): An endpoint node which has a listening port and sends PDM data.
-Connects to the Primary Server to get cryptographic key material.
+-  Server: An endpoint node which has a listening port and sends PDM data.
+Creates cryptographic keys in collaboration with the Client.

 Note: a client may act as a server (have listening ports).

--  Symmetric Key (K): A uniformly random bitstring as an input to the encryption algorithm, known only to Secondary Clients and Secondary Servers, to establish a secure communication.
+-  Symmetric Key (K): A uniformly random bitstring as an input to the encryption algorithm, known only to Clients and Servers.
+Used to establish a secure communication.

 -  Public and Private Keys: A pair of keys that is used in asymmetric cryptography.
 If one is used for encryption, the other is used